Product Design · UX Research · Game Design · Full-Stack Engineering

 V1.0 stored game state in localStorage — no validation, easy to cheat.
 V2.0 moved everything to server-side RPCs with Row-Level Security, rate limiting, and XSS sanitization.
 The migration broke most features temporarily, but the app is now production-ready for real users.

-I used Claude as my coding partner for this entire project.
+We used Claude as a development partner throughout this project.
 But here's the thing — AI doesn't remember your last session.
 Every new conversation starts from zero.
 So I wrote a manifesto.

 Takeaways